realKarthikNair/Learning-C-Lang-sem-1/README.md

 ### Why this repo?
 - To save my progress learning the C programming language
-- To improve my writing skills

 ### Why go public?
-- To help humanity and global hunger in general
 - To make the day seem brighter for beginners into the C programming language

 ### To anyone referring this repo